 Principle 1: Board of Directors’ Conduct of Affairs

 Responsibility for corporate governance and oversight of the business and internal affairs of GIL rests with the Board.
 The Board has adopted formal charters of directors’ functions and pursuant to the Management Agreement has appointed the Manager to manage GIL’s day-to-day business and internal affairs.
 The Board meets at least four times per year, or more frequently if required.
-GIL’s Bye-laws also provide for directors to participate in Board meetings by means of teleconference and videoconference.
+GIL’s constitution also provide for directors to participate in Board meetings by means of teleconference and video conference.

 Board and Board Committees